rvesse/java-ssl-helper/ReadMe.md

     ./install-cert.sh example.cert my-key password

-Alternatively if you don't have `sudo` privileges on the system you are trying to install the key on then you can use the `install-vert-local.sh` script instead which only installs the key to your local `.keystore` file which will be in your home directory e.g.
+Alternatively if you don't have `sudo` privileges on the system you are trying to install the key on then you can use the `install-cert-local.sh` script instead which only installs the key to your local `.keystore` file which will be in your home directory e.g.

     ./install-cert-local.sh example.cert my-key